American West • Environment and Geology

 ABOUT THE CONTRIBUTORS

-Fred M. Phillips directs the hydrology program in the department of earth and environmental sciences at the New Mexico Institute of Mining and Technology.
+Fred M. Phillips directs the hydrology program in the Department of Earth and Environmental Science at the New Mexico Institute of Mining and Technology.

 "If you want a thorough understanding of New Mexico's stretch of the great river and its dilemmas, this compact book is the place to start."--